celery/celery/docs/userguide/extending.rst

-Entry-points is special meta-data that can be added to your packages ``setup.py`` program, and then after installation, read from the system using the :mod:`pkg_resources` module.
+Entry-points is special meta-data that can be added to your packages ``setup.py`` program, and then after installation, read from the system using the :mod:`importlib.metadata` module.

 Celery recognizes ``celery.commands`` entry-points to install additional sub-commands, where the value of the entry-point must point to a valid click